erikj/mtnwest-2014-notes/trip-report.md

 The conference was conducted in an auditorium @ the Salt Lake City Public Library, a beautiful and modern facility, and was composed three separate conferences: a two-days JavaScript conference, a one-day DevOps conference and a two-day Ruby conference.

+My notes from this conference are available @ https://github.com/erikj/mtnwest-2014-notes.
+Video of presentations should be available @ [Confreaks](http://www.confreaks.com/videos) within a few weeks of the conference.

 ## JavaScript

 The JavaScript Conference covered the contemporary topics on JavaScript: